nesciosium/CY_BSE_Portfolio/index.md

 # BlueStamp Smart Cashier
-The project I chose uses a Raspberry Pi 4 Model B board as they main component.
+The project I chose uses a Raspberry Pi 4 Model B board as the main component.
 This is essentially the computer that stores the code for the project.
 My code is a machine learning model that is trained to identify common grocery objects (e.g. snacks and fruits) and puts a price on them.
 A small camera on the device inputs an image of some items and the AI will then identify what object(s) it is and output the price and the number of items identified.

 <!---
 You should comment out all portions of your portfolio that you have not completed yet, as well as any instructions: